ousax/YoutubeDownloader/README.md

 # YoutubeDownloader
-Simple script to downloade single video, playlists from youtube
+Simple script to download single video, playlists from youtube